 Elements or Components

-Elements are the fundamental building blocks of a system.
-In software systems, these elements include:
+Elements are the basic building blocks of any system.
+In software systems, these elements typically include:

-- Infrastructure: Resources such as servers, cloud platforms, and networking components.
+- Infrastructure: The underlying resources, like servers, cloud platforms, and networking tools, that keep everything running.

 Interconnections & Relationships

-- Networking: Communication protocols such as HTTP requests, message queues, and WebSockets.
+- Networking: The communication layer, including things like HTTP requests, message queues, or WebSockets.

 Remember, poorly designed interconnections can result in tight coupling, making systems difficult to maintain and scale effectively.